 Sea of Cortez has been my favorite dive site so far.
 While there I saw a hammerhead shark on one of the dives and was able snorkel with whale sharks.

-My love for Scuba Diving came at an early age.
-Both of my parents were Certified Divers, so all our summer trips involved warm tropical places with beautiful reefs to explore.
+My love for Scuba Diving came at a very young age.
+Both of my parents were Certified Advanced Open Water Divers, so all our summer trips involved warm tropical places with beautiful reefs to explore.
 I became certified at the age of 12 and have logged over 50+ dives all over the Caribbean and Hawaii.
 I hope to one day be a certified Dive Instructor, So I can introduce people to the beauty of the underwater world.

-Certifications: PADI Open Water, PADI Advanced Open Water (in progress)
+Certifications: PADI Open Water, PADI Advanced Open Water, PADI Rescue Diver, PADI Dive Master